bassambarazi/book-test/about/doing_well.md

 ## Introduction

-Your success in this course depends to a large extent how you approach it, and how you engage with the activities, the materials and each other.
+Your success in this tutorial depends to a large extent how you approach it, and how you engage with the activities, the materials and each other.
 Here, we give you some ideas and advice on how to do well in the course that you might find useful as you embark on the course.
 But before that, here are some key ideas about learning that we have used in designing this course activities and assessments: